Newport 16

-The design was built by Newport Boats, Lockley Newport Boats, Gloucester Yachts and Capital Yachts in the United States, but it is now out of production.
+The Newport 16 is a recreational keelboat first built in 1965 by Newport Boats, Lockley Newport Boats, Gloucester Yachts and Capital Yachts in the United States, and is now out of production.

-Design
+It was also made and marketed as the Newport 16, the Lockley Newport 16, the Gloucester 16, and in modified form, as the Neptune 15.

-The Newport 16 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
-It has a fractional sloop masthead sloop rig, a raked stem, a slightly angled transom, a transom-hung rudder controlled by a tiller and a fixed fin keel or swing keel.
+Designed by Bill Lapworth, the fiberglass hull has a raked stem, a slightly angled transom, a transom-hung rudder controlled by a tiller and a fixed fin keel or swing keel.

-The boat is normally fitted with a small 2 to 4 hp outboard motor for docking and maneuvering.
+It has a fractional sloop masthead sloop rig.
+A good-sized sail plan and relatively big cockpit make it a suitable daysailer.

 The design has sleeping accommodation for two adults and two children, with a small double "V"-berth in the bow cabin and two straight settee quarter berths in the main cabin.
 There are no provisions for a galley.
 The head is located under the bow "V"-berth.
 Cabin headroom is 48 in.

 The design has a hull speed of 5.0 kn.